What is a GSA Contract?

 You should now know the answer to “What is a GSA Contract?”
 We will now go into the process and requirements of getting a GSA Contract.

 GSA Certification Process

 Now that you know the answer to “what is a GSA Contract?”, you are likely wondering about the process to get GSA Certified.
 Initially, a document package, called an “”offer”” is prepared and submitted electronically to the GSA for review.
 After the GSA has had time to review the large group of documents, they commonly respond with several clarification items, which must be addressed quickly.
 This continues for a round or two until the GSA offer documents are deemed acceptable by the GSA Contracting Officer reviewing them.

-Next, Negotiations are scheduled, to determine final GSA Contract Discounting.
-The final terms and conditions are also agreed upon in Negotiations, which are then wrapped-up in the Final Proposal Revisions (FPR) document.
-Then the GSA Contract is awarded, usually within a week or two.
+Next, GSA Negotiations are scheduled, to determine final GSA Contract Discount structure.
+The final terms and conditions are also agreed upon in Negotiations, which are then concluded in the Final Proposal Revisions (FPR) document.
+Next, the GSA Contract is awarded, usually within a week or two.
 Finally, registrations in the GSA systems are completed, and the GSA Contract holder will then have access to the GSA Marketplaces (eBuy, Reverse Auction, GSA Advantage).